goldenMetteyya/microsalt/README.md

 # microsalt
 High Level Pure Rust Crypto library for your trusty rusty programs

+### Tests
+There is test coverage for each module but more is needed

 #### The following cryptographic primitives are used with this library.

 |  Module       | Primitive                   |